jeromecoupe/webstoemp/src/content/blogposts/2023-01-23-eleventy-dev-server-external-asset-pipeline.md

 Previously, you could essentially go down three different routes with this external approach:

 1. Use `addWatchTarget` in your configuration file to watch source files and trigger an Eleventy build when any file changes.
 Eleventy builds are fast, but triggering a whole build to reload my browser feels a bit wasteful.
-It also introduces a potenial race condition between your external asset pipeline and Eleventy.
+It also introduces a potential race condition between your external asset pipeline and Eleventy.
-2. Generate compiled assets in a folderaded to `.gitignore` as well as to Eleventy ignore rules and use `addPassthroughCopy` to copy those generated assets to the output folder.
+2. Generate compiled assets in a folder added to `.gitignore` as well as to Eleventy ignore rules and use `addPassthroughCopy` to copy those generated assets to the output folder.
 No Eleventy build is triggered but your assets are now written twice to disc, which also seems a bit awkward.
 3. Use an external package like Browsersync as a local server to do the watching.
 Easy to manage via the CLI and the `--files` option allows you to watch your entire output directory to trigger browser reloads.

 ## A native performant solution